 And if you’re an Australian history buff then the Barrington Coast should loom large in your list of must-visit destinations due to our stellar beginnings with the Australian Agricultural Company (AACo) in 1826.

-From the shores to Port Stephens to the banks of the Manning River and hinterland towns of Stroud, Gloucester and Wingham, the AACo was omnipresent.
+From the shores of Port Stephens to the banks of the Manning River and hinterland towns of Stroud, Gloucester and Wingham, the AACo was omnipresent.
 So you’ll find no shortage of fascinating items and stories at museums across our region.

 National Motorcycle Museum at Nabiac.